 The 5GMM entity in the AMF may provide the lower layer with the "allowed CAG list" and an "indication that the UE is only allowed to access 5GS via CAG cells" for the current PLMN, if available.
 If there is an active emergency PDU session, the 5GMM entity in the AMF shall not provide the lower layer with the "allowed CAG list" and an "indication that the UE is only allowed to access 5GS via CAG cells" for the current PLMN, even if available, to the lower layer.

-Upon reception of a paging indication, the UE shall stop the timer T3346, if running, and:
+Upon reception of a paging indication, the UE shall stop the timer T3346 over both 3GPP access and non-3GPP access, if running, and:

 a) if control plane CIoT 5GS optimization is not used by the UE, the UE shall initiate:

-1) a service request procedure over 3GPP access to respond to the paging as specified in subclauses 5.6.1; or
+1) a service request procedure over 3GPP access to respond to the paging as specified in subclauses 5.6.1;

-2) a registration procedure for mobility and periodic registration update over 3GPP access to respond to the paging as specified in subclauses 5.5.1.3.2,
+2) a registration procedure for mobility and periodic registration update over 3GPP access to respond to the paging as specified in subclauses 5.5.1.3.2;

+3) a service request procedure over non-3GPP access to respond to the paging as specified in subclauses 5.6.1; or

+4) a registration procedure for mobility and periodic registration update over non-3GPP access to respond to the paging as specified in subclauses 5.5.1.3.2,

 and additionally if the UE is in the 5GMM-IDLE mode with suspend indication, resume the suspended N1 NAS signalling connection to the AMF as specified in subclause 5.3.1.5; or